Skip navigation

 • Whole bowel irrigation with a special solution taken by mouth or through a tube through the nose into the stomach (to flush sustained-release lithium quickly through the stomach and intestines)

-• Kidney dialysis (machine)
+• Kidney dialysis (kidney machine)

 Outlook (Prognosis)